...

 Understand how to create a class diagram for a library management system by using the bottom-up approach.

-Here, we’ll create the class diagram for our system on the basis of the requirements that we gathered previously.
+Here, we’ll create the class diagram for our system based on the previously gathered requirements.
 In the class diagram, we will first design/create the classes, abstract classes, and interfaces for the system, and then we’ll identify the relationship between classes in accordance with all requirements of the library management system.

 Components of a library management system

 In this section, we will define the classes for LMS.
-Since we are following the bottom-up approach for designing a class diagram, we’ll first create the classes of small components.
-After that, we will integrate those components and create the class diagram for the whole library management system.
+Following the bottom-up approach for designing a class diagram, we’ll first create the classes of small components.
+After that, we will integrate those components and create the class diagram for the library management system.

 Book and book item

-class represents the conceptual essence of a book.
-This includes the metadata or descriptive information about a book, which isn’t specific to any single physical copy.
-It’s a blueprint that captures the shared attributes of all instances or copies of the book as they exist in the world or within the library’s collection.
+The Book class represents the conceptual essence of a book.
+This includes metadata or descriptive information about a book that isn’t specific to any physical copy.
+It serves as a blueprint that captures the shared attributes of all instances or copies of the book, whether in the world or within the library’s collection.